Unique-Gaming/Unique-Gaming/README.md

 ---

 ### ⚡ Fun Facts
-- I used to explore cracking — not anymore!
+- I used to do cracking — not anymore!
 - I’m passionate about combining tech with creativity (like making unique iOS Shortcuts).